RawabyRahal/Reflix/README.md

 ### Frontend
 - **React:** A JavaScript library for building user interfaces.
+- **JavaScript:** A programming language used for adding interactivity and logic to the game.
 - **CSS (Cascading Style Sheets):** Used for styling the visual presentation of the application.

 ## Installation